During our time of social distancing, spending some time outdoors in the fresh air

 Plan a nature scavenger hunt

-outdoors is to plan a nature scavenger hunt.
+outdoors without going far from home is to plan a nature scavenger hunt.
 Make a list of items that easily can

 be found in your own backyard—specific tree leaves, certain color flowers, pebbles,